Inventions deserve the best protection

-European patent oppositions and appeals
+- European patent oppositions and appeals

-- Providing legal opinions whether a patent is valid and related to avoiding infringing a patent
+- Providing legal opinions on whether a patent is valid and how to avoid infringing a patent

 - Patent searches

 When do you need a European or Belgian patent attorney?

 The common word in Europe for a patent professional is a European or national patent attorney.
 In most countries in Europe there is only one type of patent attorney or patent agent.
 This is also the case at the EPO.
 However, in countries outside Europe the word European patent agent is sometimes used.

 Drafting a patent application